Mahhsssss/hotel-management-app/README.md

 The system allows an employee to:

-● Log in to their personal employee accounts.
+* Log in to their personal employee accounts.
-● View assigned tasks and track their progress.
+* View assigned tasks and track their progress.
-● The list view lets the employee verify the tasks they have completed.
+* The list view lets the employee verify the tasks they have completed.
-● Employees have different permissions:none,some,all
+* Employees have different permissions:none,some,all
-● Employees that have all permissions can manage the other employees and view all their tasks.
+* Employees that have all permissions can manage the other employees and view all their tasks.

 The system allows the customer to:
-● Sign up and create an account within the Hotel De Luna application.
+* Sign up and create an account within the Hotel De Luna application.
-● Take a look at all the locations of hotels and select their preferred destination.
+* Take a look at all the locations of hotels and select their preferred destination.
-● Use the filtering options that allows a user to find a hotel based on their price range, ratings, the check-in/check-out dates and desired amenities they want.
+* Use the filtering options that allows a user to find a hotel based on their price range, ratings, the check-in/check-out dates and desired amenities they want.
-● Book a room.
+* Book a room.
-● Process payments and confirm the booking.
+* Process payments and confirm the booking.

-## DATABASE SCHEMA (DATA DICTIONARY)
+## Screens

+### Onboarding Screens

+## Database Schema

-Bookings- to store customer bookings [CustomerID, RoomID, HotelID, Booked by (EmployeeID)]
+* Bookings- to store customer bookings [CustomerID, RoomID, HotelID, Booked by (EmployeeID)]
-Customers- to store customer information [Name, Email, UserID] Employees- to store employee records [Name, Permissions, Role, Salary, EmployeeID] Hotels- storing hotel information [Name, Location, Ratings, Price, Amenities, RoomType, Images, Description]
+* Customers- to store customer information [Name, Email, UserID]
+* Employees- to store employee records [Name, Permissions, Role, Salary, EmployeeID]
+* Hotels- storing hotel information [Name, Location, Ratings, Price, Amenities, RoomType, Images, Description]
-Payments- storing payment transactions [Amount, BookingID] Tasks- storing employee tasks [Task name, EmployeeID, Completed, Description]
+* Payments- storing payment transactions [Amount, BookingID]
+* Tasks- storing employee tasks [Task name, EmployeeID, Completed, Description]